 Arrive at least 15 minutes before the formal start of the meeting in order to speak to members and guests as they arrive.
 Prepare a list of people wishing to participate in the topics session, giving priority to those who are not on the programme already.

 1) When you are introduced, shake the toastmasters hand, take ownership of the stage and make a brief ‘scene setting’ address.
-If the Toastmaster has not already done so, mention the purpose of topics but then introduce the general theme of your session (perhaps in line with the theme chosen by the Toastmaster – you will have been informed of this in advance of the meeting).
-Your introduction should last no more than 2 minutes.
+If the Toastmaster has not already done so, mention the purpose of topics and then introduce the general theme of your session (perhaps in line with the theme if chosen by the Toastmaster – you will have been informed of this in advance of the meeting).

 – An experienced Table Topic speaker who is a member first